 This is a fun complement to any other Halloween-inspired activities you might be enjoying this fall.
 Who knows?
 Perhaps it will inspire your costuming decisions come October 31!

-Getting In: Zombie Burlesque show tickets are available with the Go Las Vegas® Card.
+Getting In: Zombie Burlesque show tickets are available with the Go Las Vegas® pass.

 Explore the Hoover Dam

 If you can’t get enough of the stunning outdoor sights of the Las Vegas area, you have to see the Hoover Dam.
 Here’s a man-made marvel for the books – it’s literally known as the “greatest dam ever built.”

 Come here for the stunning views and unbeatable photo opportunities.
 You’ll also be able to enjoy fascinating stories about its unique architecture and explore the attached museum and galleries to learn more about the Hoover Dam.